strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.1.8+-to-4.1.10.md

 # v4.1.8+ to v4.1.10 migration guide

 The Strapi v4.1.8+ to v4.1.10 migration guide upgrades versions of v4.1.8 and above to v4.1.10.
-This migration guide is needed only for users who experienced missing mime-types on their media when uploading media through the content-api.
-Related GitHub issue [#12761](https://github.com/strapi/strapi/issues/12761).
-The migration to 4.1.10 consits of 3 steps:
+This migration guide is needed only for users who experienced missing MIME types on their media when uploading media through the Content API (see [GitHub issue #12761](https://github.com/strapi/strapi/issues/12761)).
+The migration to 4.1.10 consists of 3 steps:

 - Upgrading the application dependencies
 - Installing database migration script (optional)